 There are mainly 3 different types of galaxies in the Universe: spiral, elliptical, and irregular.
-Each type of galaxy has its own distinct appearance, but all are fascinating examples of the sheer variety to be found in the Universe.
+Each type of galaxy has its distinct appearance, but all are fascinating examples of the sheer variety found in the Universe.

 Galaxies come in all shapes and sizes, but galaxies with unusual traits stand out.
 For example, there is the prospect of colliding or interacting ones; some even have active nuclei that shoot jets into space!